andreealalaaaa/ATAD/README.md

     Calls the breakingRecords function with the scores to get the counts of high and low record breaks.
     Prints the result as two space-separated integers for the high and low record breaks.

-15. Subarray Division problem - Easy - 0.5 points
+15. Subarray Division problem - Easy - 0.5 points - birthday.rs
     https://www.hackerrank.com/challenges/the-birthday-bar/problem?isFullScreen=true
     birthday Function:
     Takes a reference to a vector s representing the chocolate bar, an integer d representing the length of the segment, and an integer m representing the target sum.